Skip to main content

 PeptidePrimary UseAdministrationCycle LengthKey Differentiator

-Ibutamoren (MK-677)Anti-Aging & Body CompositionOral8–16 weeks typicalThe only well-studied orally active ghrelin-receptor agonist.
-Delivers sustained 24-hour IGF-1 elevation without injections, unlike peptide secretagogues such as CJC-1295 or ipamorelin.
+Ibutamoren (MK-677)Anti-Aging & Body CompositionOral8 to 16 weeks typicalThe only well-studied orally active ghrelin-receptor agonist, delivering sustained 24-hour IGF-1 elevation without injections, unlike peptide secretagogues such as CJC-1295 or ipamorelin.

 Regulatory Status